sky-uk/heroku-buildpack-sky-pages-hosts/CONTRIBUTING.md

 ## Git Workflow

-With Toolkit being an open source project, we need to take greater care than ever with our Git workflow and strategy.
-Please follow the below instructions very closely.

 **N.B.** If you fail to adhere to the agreed workflow, there is a risk that your Pull Requests may not be accepted until any issues are rectified.